web3dopamine/libertyhomepage/replit.md

 **November 18, 2025**:
 - Updated hero section main title from "The High-Performance EVM Blockchain Built for Scale" to "High-Performance EVM Blockchain Built for Freedom"
+- Updated hero section subtitle to emphasize "No Gas.
+No Friction.
+No Permission.
+Just Liberty.."
 - Fixed 3D globe POI rotation by grouping validator nodes, glows, and connection lines in a THREE.Group that rotates synchronously with the globe

 ## User Preferences